LupoSun/COMPSCI280A/content/Project_5.md

 ---

 > 📌 **TL;DR**
-> This project explores the full spectrum of diffusion-based generative models for image generation and manipulation.
-Part A demonstrates the power of pre-trained diffusion models (DeepFloyd IF) through sampling, editing techniques like SDEdit and inpainting, and creative applications including visual anagrams and hybrid images.
-Part B takes a deeper dive by implementing a flow matching model from scratch on MNIST, progressing from single-step denoising to time-conditioned and class-conditioned generation with classifier-free guidance.
-Together, these parts showcase both the practical applications of modern diffusion models and the mathematical foundations that make them work!
+> This project explores the power of diffusion models for image generation and manipulation.
+I implement diffusion sampling loops, create optical illusions with visual anagrams, generate hybrid images, and perform various image editing tasks like inpainting and SDEdit.
+The journey goes from understanding the forward diffusion process to implementing classifier-free guidance for high-quality generation!

 ---
 # Part A: The Power of Diffusion Models!